Why You Should Visit Vermont for a Unique Fall Foliage Experience

 Commonly referred to as the Green Mountain State, the name Vermont derives from the french words verd mont, which directly translates to “green mountain.”
 With the abundance of greenery sprawling throughout the state, it’s pretty much a given that the state’s earthy landscape becomes engulfed in golden tones once September rolls around.
 Check out these cities for a unique fall foliage experience.

 1. Woodstock, VT

 You’ll come across a handful of activities in Woodstock that will allow you to embrace the feeling of fall.
-The first is a visit to Sugarbush Farm, where you’ll get the chance to experience the three things Vermont is known for, all in one place: cheese, maple syrup, and fall foliage.
-According to the people of Sugarbush, mid-September and early October are the prettiest times of year, so take advice from the locals and plan accordingly!
+The first is a visit to Sugarbush Farm, where you’ll get the chance to experience the three things Vermont is most known for, all in one place: cheese, maple syrup, and fall foliage.
+According to the people of Sugarbush, mid-September and early October are the prettiest times of the year, so take advice from the locals and plan accordingly!

-Outdoor explorers can get up close and personal to the plant life by hiking a five mile loop around Mount Tom.
+Outdoor explorers can get up close and personal to the plant life by hiking a five-mile loop around Mount Tom.
 The Mount Tom trail is located in Vermont’s only national park called Marsh-Billings-Rockefeller National Historic Park, and grants you an aerial view of the reserved land, as well as the autumn leaves that surround it.